nisemono0/bookmarks.yazi/README.md

 When enabled, a new bookmark is automatically created in `'` which allows the user to jump back to the last directory.

+It's also possible to change `'` to another key.

 There's also the option to enable persistence to this automatic bookmark.